mozilla/positron/taskcluster/docs/transforms.rst

 The transforms in ``taskcluster/taskgraph/transforms/task.py`` implement this common functionality.
 They expect a "task description", and produce a task definition.
 The schema for a task description is defined at the top of ``task.py``, with copious comments.
+Go forth and read it now!

-In general, these transforms handle functionality that is common to all Gecko tasks.
+In general, the task-description transforms handle functionality that is common to all Gecko tasks.
 While the schema is the definitive reference, the functionality includes:

 * TreeHerder metadata